 What is your biggest accomplishment and how did you achieve it?

 What are the best attributes of your closest friends?
-Do you share the same ones?
+Which of these attributes do you share?

 Who do you admire the most and why?
 Do you have similar characteristics?